janellybautista/Financial-Statement-Analysis-Agent/README.md

 Possible future upgrades:

-- Add more flexible financial label matching (Will use LlamaParse...?)
+- Add more flexible financial label matching with document parsing tools such as LlamaParse
 - Add support for scanned PDFs or OCR
-- Add AI-generated summaries from already-computed KPI results (Turn this into and Agent...)
+- Add AI-generated summaries from already-computed KPI results
-- Add a Streamlit app for uploading files
+- Add a Streamlit app for uploading files...

 ---